clarriu97/vericlient/README.md

 compare_output = client.compare(compare_input)
 print(f"Similarity between the credential and the audio file: {compare_output.score}")

-# compare a credential with a BytesIO object
+# compare a credential with a bytes object
 with open("/home/audio.wav", "rb") as f:
     compare_input = CompareCredential2AudioInput(
         audio_to_evaluate=f.read(),